daafonsecato/git-github-ramp/walkthrough/1-setup.md

 ## Next

-Next we will walk through the process of creating feature branches, publishing changes to GitHub, and making a request to merge changes into the source repository using a Pull Request.
+Next we will walk through the process of creating feature branches, publishing changes to GitHub, and making a request to merge changes into the source or other repository using a Pull Request.

 [Go](2-feature-branches.md)